qamarelsafadi/KMPAppIconGeneratorPlugin/README.md

 ### **Usage**

+**JUST RUN YOUR ANDROID OR IOS APP AND THE TASK WILL RUN AUTOMATICALLY!**

+or

 Once configured, the plugin will automatically handle the generation and placement of app icons for both Android and iOS.
 To execute the plugin tasks, run:

 ```bash
 ./gradlew generateIcons
 ```

 This will process the `icon.png` file and generate:
 - `ic_launcher_foreground.png`